CCL INTERNATIONAL LIMITED

 7. Audit Committee

-The Company had duly constituted Audit Committee.
+The Audit Committee of the Board of Directors of the Company is duly constituted inaccordance with the provisions of Sections 177 (8) of the Companies Act 2013 read withRule 6 and 7 of the Companies (Meetings of the Board and its Powers) Rules 2013 andRegulation 18 of SEBI (LODR) Regulations 2015.
 The composition of Audit committee isdisclosed in the Corporate Governance Report.
 The recommendations made by the AuditCommittee are accepted by the Board.

 8. Fixed Deposits: